HarperDB/documentation/docs/developers/applications/README.md

 }
 ```

-If you are using HarperDB Studio, we can now [add JSON-formatted records](../../administration/harper-studio/manage-databases-browse-data.md#add-a-record) to this new table in the studio or upload data as [CSV from a local file or URL](../../administration/harper-studio/manage-databases-browse-data.md#load-csv-data).
-A third, more advanced, way to add data to your database is to use the [operations API](../operations-api/), which provides full administrative control over your new HarperDB instance and tables.
+If you are using Harper Studio, we can now [add JSON-formatted records](../../administration/harper-studio/manage-databases-browse-data.md#add-a-record) to this new table in the studio or upload data as [CSV from a local file or URL](../../administration/harper-studio/manage-databases-browse-data.md#load-csv-data).
+A third, more advanced, way to add data to your database is to use the [operations API](../operations-api/), which provides full administrative control over your new Harper instance and tables.

 ## Adding an Endpoint